SINAMINANIM/Insufficient-Main-CompSci-Project-/README.md

 - [ ] half of a Dimn
 - [ ] sDr?
 - [ ] RITIGO
-- [ ] hitboxes but for websites
+- [ ] hitboxes but for uuuu
 - [ ] graphic design is my passion
 - [ ] pray nothing breaks immediately so i can have at least 10 minutes of peace
 - [x] <del>something will break immediately<del>
 - [ ] fix anything that breaks with <del>hot glue and duct tape</del> the power of friendship or something
 - [x] something broke immediately :3
-- [ ] comeplete to do list, or as much as i realistically can
+- [ ] complete to do list, or as much as i realistically can